September 12, 2009

 “My commitment to covering the Milwaukee arts scene has never been greater,” said Strini.
 “I am grateful to ThirdCoast Digest for the opportunity to continue doing what I love, and I’m looking forward to helping build this online magazine into Milwaukee’s most important source for news, commentary, reviews and feature stories related to the performing arts, the visual arts, architecture, and to the art of living.”

 Tom Strini served The Milwaukee Journal and then the Milwaukee Journal Sentinel as dance critic, critic at large and music and dance critic for almost 27 years.
 He was one of several Journal Sentinel writers who took a buyout and left the paper on July 31, 2009, as the paper downsized.
-Keep reading →
+Continue reading

 Google is coming to Milwaukee!